duukkis/maphpodon/README.md

 ## Models

-The returning objects are mapped in models.
+The returning objects are mapped into models.
 ```
 class Status extends Model
 {